List of Liberty ships (W–William G): Walter M. Christiansen

 was built by St. Johns River Shipbuilding Company, Jacksonville, Florida.
 Her keel was laid on 15 November 1944.
 She was launched on 16 December and delivered on 27 December.
 Built for the WSA, she was operated under the management of American Liberty Steamship Co.
 She was laid up in the Hudson River in 1948.
 Sold in 1951 to Zenith Steamship Co. and renamed Sea Comet.
 Operated under the management of D. J. Negroponte Inc. Sold in 1952 to Ocean Transportation Co., New York and renamed Ocean Ulla.
 Placed under the management of Maritime Overseas Corp. in 1953.
 Sold in 1958 to Hope Steamship Corp. and renamed Valiant Hope.
 Operated under the management of Ocean Carriers Corp.
 Sold in 1960 to Pacific Ocean Shipping Co. and renamed Ocean Rover.
 Reflagged to Liberia and operated under the management of Amerind Steamship Co.
 Sold later that year to Interocean Navigation Co. and renamed Pacific Venture.
 Remaining under the Liberian flag and operatged under the management of Associated Maritime Industries.
 Management transferred to Wah Kwong & Co. in 1962.
 She was scrapped at Kaohsiung in May 1967.

 Walter Q. Gresham

 was built by Delta Shipbuilding Company.
 Her keel was laid on 4 December 1942.
 She was launched on 16 January 1943 and delivered on 30 January.
 Built for the WSA, she was operated under the management of Standard Fruit & Steamship Company.
 She was torpedoed and sunk in the Atlantic Ocean by on 18 March 1943 whilst on a voyage from New York to the River Clyde.

 Walter Raleigh

-was built by was built by North Carolina Shipbuilding Company. her keel was laid on 1 December 1942.
+was built by North Carolina Shipbuilding Company. her keel was laid on 1 December 1942.
 She was launched on 5 January 1943 and delivered on 16 January.
 She was scrapped at Kearny in December 1967.